• Skip to primary navigation

 • ×

-Last Modified: May 27, 2022 by Tara Ziegmont 8 Comments
+Last Modified: Feb 28, 2024 by Tara Gerner 8 Comments

 How to Make the Best Bacon & Leek Tart

-Jump to Recipe Print Recipe
+Jump to Recipe

-Learn how to make the best bacon and leek tart - This recipe uses prepared crusts to make a quick and easy tart.
+Learn how to make the best bacon and leek tart - This recipe uses prepared crusts to make a quick and easy onion tart.
 Simple food makes the best holiday dinners, lunches, brunches, or suppers.

 Not too long ago, I followed a link from a site that I love to a blog called Storm of Thoughts (no longer a live site).
 I'd never been there before, and I thought I'd have a look around.
 I loved it and subscribed so that I wouldn't miss any new posts.

 It was my favorite dish of the whole meal.
+The flavor was sweet and savory at the same time.
+So good.

 I made a few changes to Chrissy's original recipe.
 My version is below.

-How to make the best bacon & leek tart
+What you need to make the best bacon & leek tart

 1. Preheat the oven to 350º.